 Change Management.

-But sometimes change is not so great, like when we get divorced or our company goes through a restructuring or there’s a worldwide pandemic that comes out of nowhere and shuts the entire planet down – that happened once, remember?
-And when these changes hit us, we have a tendency to run and hide and kick and scream and basically deal very poorly with them.
-Unfortunately, deciding that we don’t like a particular change won’t make it go away.
+If there’s one thing that’s true for everybody, it’s that things are constantly changing.
+Sometimes that’s great, like when we win the lottery or land an important account – those changes are easy to deal with.
+But sometimes change isn’t so great, like when there’s a worldwide pandemic that comes out of nowhere and shuts the entire planet down – that happened once, remember?
+And when these kinds of changes hit us, we have a tendency to run and hide and kick and scream and basically deal very poorly with them.
 If only there were a way to see “negative” changes in a more positive light…

 Oh, and did I mention that the whole thing is funny?
 Delivered with Jeff’s trademark wit and infectious enthusiasm, Conquering Tomorrow is a highly personalized approach to one of the thorniest challenges facing modern businesses – getting employees to buy into the changes that will inevitably come.
 Part motivational speech, part change management seminar, and all hilarious, Conquering Tomorrow will leave your people feeling like they can handle anything the world throws at them – even if they weren’t looking for it.